 Toromont has a practice of paying quarterly dividends on its outstanding common shares, targeting over the longer term, a payout of 30-40% of trailing earnings from continuing operations.
-This practice is reviewed at least annually, based upon and subject to the Corporation's earnings, financial requirements and general economic circumstances.
-Certain of Toromont's credit facilities, typical to commercial lending arrangements, contain provisions which could limit the payment of dividends if certain financial covenants are not met.
-As at December 31, 2017, the Corporation was in full compliance with these covenants.
+This practice is reviewed at least annually, based upon and subject to the Company's earnings, financial requirements and general economic circumstances.
+Certain of Toromont's credit facilities, typical to commercial lending arrangements, contain provisions that could limit the payment of dividends if certain financial covenants are not met.
+As at December 31, 2019, the Company was in full compliance with these covenants.

-The Corporation has declared the following dividends per share on its outstanding common shares during the past three years:
+The Company has declared the following dividends per share on its outstanding common shares during the past three years: